Zhytomyr: Transport

-The city has an airport (however, it is not currently being used for passenger transport; it is intended for the use of strategic bombers, though not currently being used).
+The city has an airport called Zhytomyr Airport.
+Since 1939, the "Smokivka" airport had been operating in Zhytomyr.
+On 30 December 2015, the State Aviation Administration has reneved the certificate and included it in the register of the Ukrainian civil airfields, allowing Zhytomyr International Airport to receive aircraft and carry out air transportation.
+Since the beginning of Russia's full scale invasion of Ukraine, the airport has been temporarily out of operation, as are all airports in Ukraine.

 Zhytomyr has three bus stations connecting it with many other cities and villages in Ukraine and abroad.

 Zhytomyr has fifteen bridges and junctions built over rivers and roads.
 There is a 30-kilometer ring road around Zhytomyr.

 The most interesting bridge in Zhytomyr is one over the Teteriv River in Gagarin Park (named after Yuri Gagarin).

 Public city transport

-Common kinds of public transport shuttling within Zhytomyr are trolleybuses, buses, and minibuses.
-There are also electric trams, but on one route only.
+Common kinds of public transport shuttling within Zhytomyr are trolleybuses, trams, buses, and minibuses.
+There are also electric trams, but currently on one route only.
 Earlier there were several tram routes in Zhytomyr, but all excepting one were canceled during a period of domination of the opinion that a tram is a bad kind of transport.

-Trams began to shuttle in Zhytomyr in 1899.
-Thus Zhytomyr became the 5th city with electric trams within the territory of present-day Ukraine.
+Trams began to shuttle in Zhytomyr in 1899, has been one of the first cities in Ukraine to introduce tram service.
 Trolleybuses appear in Zhytomyr in 1962.

 The total length of Zhytomyr city electric transport routes (trolleybuses and trams) is 275 km.
 Zhytomyr is the first city in Ukraine to implement e-ticket system in all municipal public transport.